M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Conclusions and Future work

 \section{Conclusions and Future work}

 In this work, we proposed M$^3$RS, a novel multi-objective formulation that routes and schedules a team of agents to accomplish various tasks in a mission.
 The agents can perform the task in one of many available modes.
 Each mode has distinct task quality, resource consumption, and service times.
 We first propose a mixed-integer linear programming model for M$^3$RS.
-Then, a column generation approach is presented to tackle larger instances with a faster computation time.
 We showcase the utility of M$^3$RS in multi-robot disinfection applications.
-The experiments suggest that our solution for M$^3$RS provides more flexibility to users to select solutions based on desired preferences.
-The current approach is limited as it assumes a deterministic environment, unlike real-world scenarios.
-Generating the entire Pareto front is computationally expensive, particularly for larger instances.
-Our future work will extend M$^3$RS to incorporate elements like stochastic travel times and dynamic arrival of jobs.
-Further, we will investigate using deep reinforcement learning as a faster alternative to generate a Pareto solution set for M$^3$RS.
+The experiments suggest that our M$^3$RS demonstrates 3\%–46\% performance improvements over standard task allocation methods across various metrics.
+The solutions for M$^3$RS provide more flexibility to users to select solutions based on desired preferences.
+We also presented a clustering-based column generation approach that solves M$^3$RS instances in $60\%$ lower compute time while maintaining competitive solutions.